 * Wholemeal/Whole wheat Flour is healthy flour made from the complete wheat kernel, including the bran and the germ.
 When used in bread and cakes, it gives a nutty flavor and the cake or bread will not rise as high, so some chefs prefer to use half wholemeal flour and half all-purpose flour.
 If you prefer to bake with wholemeal flour, replace 1 cup of white flour with 7/8 of a cup of whole flour, as the flour is heavier.

 FOOD COLOURING is a vegetable-based liquid or paste or gel used to colour icing, cake ingredients or sugar to make candy.
 Gel colouring gives the brightest, strongest colours in cakes.
-If you prefer not to use artificial colouring, you can find colouring made from vegetable extracts, but the colours are not as bright.
+If you prefer not to use artificial colouring, you can find colouring made from vegetable extracts (such as for tang yuan soup), but the colours are not as bright.

 GOLDEN SYRUP This is a by-product of refined cane sugar.
 In recipes, it can be substituted with pure maple syrup or honey.
 It’s used mostly in baking and for certain confectionaries.

-GLUTEN-FREE Most modern baking powders contain starch made Note that some baking powders contain starch from wheat, so they may not be suitable for a gluten-free diet.
-Check the label.
-Not all modern baking powders are gluten-free.
+GLUTEN-FREE Most modern baking powders contain starch.
+Note that some baking powders contain starch from wheat, so they may not be suitable for a gluten-free diet, so always check the label before buying.

 HUNDREDS AND THOUSANDS are tiny multi-coloured sugar balls that can be sprinkled on cakes, as decoration.
 They can also be scattered over buttered bread to make fairy sandwiches for a child’s party.